joes0451/ADev/ReadMe.txt

 		If your build fails, you can try using a higher	or lower Gradle version, and that can sometimes get it to successfully build the project.

 Release builds:
-		For Gradle, you can define your Keystore path, Key Alias, Keystore password and Key Alias passwords in
+SingingConfigs:
+        For Gradle and Kotlin, but not Flutter, you can use the option in config.properties:
-		config.properties, or let it prompt you for them with the Keystore Password Dialog..
+        'use_key_properties' to use a key.properties file for the signingConfigs, or have the keystore password information go through the command line so no key.properties file is needed.
+If the keystore password information in config.properties is empty it will prompt you for them with the Keystore Password Dialog.

 		For Linux, make sure that the build.gradle file has read and write permissions.
 		It tries to modify strings.xml so that might need it as well.